-Outside there is a large pool with an section to play around in and three full lap lanes for swimming.
+Outside there is a large pool with a section to play around in and three full lap lanes for swimming.

-After continuing on from the pool you will see the beach and three blocks of rooms, each with a separate balcony.
+Continuing on from the pool, you will see the beach and three blocks of rooms, each with a separate balcony.

 The rooms have been given the same attention to detail that you would expect based on the rest of the resort.
 They have large beds with comforters that my wife described as “swimming in clouds.”

-The room also has a chair to relax in, table with two chairs and a flatscreen TV.
-The bathroom is equally amazing with natural light mirrors and a massive tiled shower.
+The room also has a chair to relax in, a table with two chairs and a flatscreen TV.
+The bathroom is equally amazing, with natural light mirrors and a massive tiled shower.

 Lobster Mac and Cheese – The mac and cheese is incredibly rich but so amazing.
-The lobster is a lot more than you would expect which makes the price worth it for such a good appetizer.
-Easy to share as well and the flavorful sauce makes it a great option.
+The lobster is a lot more than you would expect, which makes the price worth it for such a tasty appetizer.
+Easy to share as well, and the flavorful sauce makes it a great option.

 Pork Chop – Thick cut of meat but incredibly juicy.
-Really big flavor with the spaetzle and cranberries on the side.
-Spaetzle is like bread crumbs but in small pieces, it was a good flavor addition to the meal and I was really impressed.
+Immense flavor with the spaetzle and cranberries on the side.
+Spaetzle is like bread crumbs, but in small pieces, it was an excellent flavor addition to the meal, and I was impressed.

 Scallops – The scallops were fresh with a buttery and blackened flavor that was surprisingly light.
 The compliment of the mixed vegetables went well with the taste of the scallops without overpowering it.